International Programmes 2025/2026

 General services and support for international students and doctoral candidates

-There is also an orientation week for new international students, which provides valuable information about Göttingen and the university.
+An orientation week for new international students provides valuable information about Göttingen and the university.

 University of Göttingen